zonemaster/zonemaster/docs/internal/requirements/CLI-Combined-Requirements.md

  this SHOULD be the default mode although the default MAY be configurable.
-- [3.3] The output from the CLI MUST have several levels of verbosity for DNS debugging purposes, for example additional messages and module version reports at a low level up to raw DNS packets and dependancy modules' versions at higher levels.
+- [3.3] The output from the CLI MUST have several levels of verbosity for DNS debugging purposes, for example additional messages and module version reports at a low level up to raw DNS packets and dependency modules' versions at higher levels.
 - [3.4] The CLI MUST have a flag to list all available tests and a brief text on what these tests do.
 The CLI MAY also have more detailed